ratwolfzero/wallpapers_for_the_mind/README.md

 ## Efficiency Considerations

-- The **historical implementation** uses explicit loops and per-element calculations, making it conceptually clear but computationally expensive.
+- The **historical implementation** uses explicit loops and per-element calculations, making it conceptually clear but is computationally more expensive.
-- The **NumPy-optimized version** leverages broadcasting and avoids explicit iteration, making it significantly faster and more memory-efficient while maintaining the same mathematical principle.
+- The **NumPy-optimized version** avoids explicit iteration

 ## Further Exploration